Before you build a new church website

 6) What should your website do?
 Seems like an obvious question.
 A website should tell stories and share information, right?
 Yes.
 But.
 Consider that a good website is a way to facilitate a dynamic two-way conversation, not simply broadcast information.
 Consider other interactive functions.
 Is your website a platform where users can respond, register, or conduct a transaction?
 Can users request prayer?
 Can they engage in conversation about scripture or other readings?
 Can they respond to a sermon?
 Can they volunteer for an outreach project?
 Can they register their child for Sunday school?
 Can they purchase concert tickets, make a donation, buy Easter flowers, or pre-order their Lenten fish-fry dinner?

 7) Do not get prematurely physical!
 This was the mantra of my favorite computer science professor, and it's great advice for both teen dating and website design.
 What does it mean?
 It means not getting bogged down with ideas of how a website should look or what the menu structure should be before you’ve begun to analyze your needs.
 It means not being defined by whatever you’ve done in the past.
 Rather than merely replicating your existing website in a more contemporary design, take time to step back and think holistically about your church, your community, and your ministries.
 Perhaps an exhaustive listing of “ministries” isn’t the best way to organize or express what you do.
-Perhaps posting volunteer schedule pdfs isn’t really furthering your mission.
+Perhaps posting volunteer schedule pdfs isn’t really furthering your mission (and nobody wants to read a pdf on a phone).
 Perhaps a picture of your building and a lengthy retelling of your congregation’s history isn’t where you should begin.

 8) Ok, let’s get physical.
 When it is time to build the website however, you will need to consider your existing digital infrastructure.
 What social media integrations will you need - now and in the future?
 What is your church database?
-Is the database on a local server or desktop, or is it cloud-based?
+Is your church database on a local server or desktop, or is it cloud-based?
+What are its capabilities for integration?
 What email, calendar, and scheduling platforms does your church use?
 Does your website share content with a digital newsletter?
 What is your church’s wifi capability?
 What is your current domain name?
 Where is your site going to be hosted?
+Are you interested in live-streaming?
+Do you prioritize video or audio (people do love podcasts).

 10) Pray.
 No, really.
 Pray.
 Your website gives you an unprecedented opportunity to connect with people in a hurting and broken world.
 This is a glorious gift.
-As you move through the process of designing, conceptualizing, and building your website and social media platforms, remember to pray that through these tools, you might bring the presence of God to those who hunger.
+As you move through the process of designing, conceptualizing, and building your website and social media platforms, remember to pray that through these tools, you might build the kingdom of God in your own community.

 - Lisa Brown, Director of Digital Ministry